-Like we mentioned, the wait list is on a first-come, first-served basis, so we recommend applying early!
+We recommend applying early!
 You can apply up to three semesters in advance (or 1.5 years).
 It's really hard to predict how quick a country will "fill up", so we recommend applying as soon as you can!

 You can also change semesters.
 If you know you only want to go to the Dominican Republic, and chances don’t look great because the wait list is really long, you can opt to go next fall, or spring.